 He was an environmentalist before it was even a thing.
 He lived frugally, gave much, and leaded a very simple life.
 To learn more about Johnny Appleseed.

 You honestly can’t get much greener than gardening.
 Not only is it empowering, but you get tomatoes!

-If you would like to learn more about gardening, what to plant, or when to plant it, check out our two gardening pages that offer an abundance of informative articles.
+If you would like to learn more about gardening, what to plant, or when to plant it, we offer everything the beginning gardener needs to know.

 # 9 Reduce Energy Consumption

 Turning the lights off, unplugging electrical items when not in use, and changing the temperature on the thermostat are all little ways you can help reduce your energy consumption.
 Small changes can lead to big changes, and every bit helps.